Best Strawberry Cobbler

 • In a medium bowl, combine the flour, sugar, baking powder, and salt.
 Cut in butter using a pastry blender until the mixture resembles coarse crumbs.

 • Stir in buttermilk just until moistened.
-Using a cookie scoop, drop spoonfuls on top of the hot berry mixture.
+Using a cookie scoop, drop spoonfuls of the mixture on top of the hot berry mixture.

-• Bake uncovered for 30-35 minutes or until filling is bubbly and topping is golden brown.
+• Bake uncovered for 30-35 minutes, or until the filling is bubbly and the topping is golden brown.

 • Serve warm, topped with whipped topping or ice cream.